MicrosoftDocs/PlayReady/Docs/Specifications/mpeg-dash-playready.md

 A ‘pssh’ box may be inserted in the Movie box (‘moov’) or the Movie Fragment box (‘moof’).
 For example, a ‘pssh’ box may be inserted in the ‘moov’ box to enable the use of Initialization Segments ([[DASH](#references)], section 5.3.9.5.2).
 A ‘pssh’ box may be inserted in each ‘moof’ box to convey Leaf Licenses indexed by KID for key rotation.

-Sample Group and Sample Auxiliary Information SHALL be stored within any movie fragment that references it.
+Sample Group and Sample Auxiliary Information SHALL be stored within any movie segment that references it.
 A Sample Group Description Box (‘sgdp’) SHALL be present in each ‘moof’ box when a Sample To Group Box (‘sbgp’) is present.
-Sample Auxiliary Information Offset Box (‘saio’) and Sample Auxiliary Information Size Box (‘saiz’) SHALL be present in each movie fragment of every track containing a Track Encryption Box (‘tenc’), with valid pointers to Sample Auxiliary Information.
+Sample Auxiliary Information Offset Box (‘saio’) and Sample Auxiliary Information Size Box (‘saiz’) SHALL be present in each movie segment of every track containing a Track Encryption Box (‘tenc’), with valid pointers to Sample Auxiliary Information.

 #### 2.2.1 General